Working With Seasonal Affective Disorder or SAD

 Getting more exercise has been shown to help alleviate the symptoms of SAD.
 It can also reduce stress, improve your mood, raise your IQ, increase your ability to learn and concentrate, and boost your energy levels.

 So, aim to do more activities that get your blood pumping each day.
 Remember, exercise doesn't have to mean going to the gym.
 You could sign up for a dance class, go running or walking with a friend, or practice yoga.
-Small changes like taking the stairs, cycling or walking to work, and parking further away from your office can also make a big difference.
+Small changes like taking the stairs, cycling or walking to work, and parking farther away from your office can also make a big difference.

 If you struggle to fit exercise into your busy schedule, consider getting up earlier to work out.
 Exercising early in the morning can also boost your metabolism, which has the benefit of burning more calories throughout the day.